 What is PMDD?

 PMDD features a wide range of symptoms.
-Not all women experience the same symptoms and they can differ in severity depending on the case and on the month.
-But in order to be diagnosed with PMDD, a woman must have experienced at least five symptoms, including at least one mood-related symptom for most of her cycles over the last year (x).
+Not all women experience the same symptoms, and they can differ in severity depending on the case and the month.
+But to be diagnosed with PMDD, you must have experienced at least five symptoms, including at least one mood-related sign for most of your cycles over the last year.
+Ideally, you become aware of the possibility of having PMDD and begin changing your lifestyle for the better.
 These symptoms usually appear

 Physical PMDD Symptoms

-Headaches are a common symptom of PMDD (x).
-Research reports that 7 to 14 percent of women only have migraine headaches before or during their menstrual cycles and 52 to 70 percent notice more headaches before or during this time (x).
+Headaches are a common symptom of PMDD. (x) Research reports that 7 to 14 percent of women only have migraine headaches before or during their menstrual cycles, and 52 to 70 percent notice more headaches before or during this time. (x)

 - Hot flashes